saparkhan99/rrt_dubins/README.md

 Yellow circles represent the nodes generated from the trained network.

-As we can see, although the losses are good (with a slight overfitting), the model do not generate an obstacle free path when connecting the dots
+As we can see, although the losses are good (with a slight overfitting), the model do not generate an obstacle free path when connecting the dots.

+# requirement

+You can create a conda environment by running the following code: conda create --name <env> --file requirements.txt

+You can also do it by just having the latest version of python and installing the following libraries with the latest versions:
+  1. pip install torchvision
+  2. pip install opencv-python
+  3. pip install pygame
+  4. pip install pandas